crystaljjlee/crystaljjlee.github.io/_posts/2021-02-11-reimagining-access.md

 ![a close-up view of the tactual map of MIT, where you can see the individual dots and lines that make up a building](/img/6-mit-tactual-detail.png)

 **(Slide 24)** How can we reduce visual or tactile clutter and use texture and shapes judiciously?
-My collaborator, Alan, is thinking a lot about the affordances of NLP and its ability to create clear, concise text summaries, and there have been projects like **(Slide 25)** "Alt Text as Poetry" that teaches people how to implement this in practice.
+My collaborator, Alan, is thinking a lot about the affordances of NLP and its ability to create clear, concise text summaries, and there have been projects like **(Slide 25)** "[Alt Text as Poetry](https://alt-text-as-poetry.net/)" that teaches people how to implement this in practice.

 ![image of a blue book with a spiral binding that says "Alt Text as Poetry"](/img/8-alt-text-poetry.png){:height="50%" width="50%"}

 Image by Bojana Coklyat and Shannon Finnegan

 ## Competing accomodations
-**(Slide 26)** Of course, there are also competing accommodations -- universal design is impossible and often undesirable.
+**(Slide 26)** Of course, there are also competing accommodations – universal design is impossible and often undesirable.

 **(Slide 27)** **Data sonification** can be inaccessible for Deaf people. **Haptic interfaces** are largely inaccessible in Plague Season, and can be inaccessible for people with touch sensitivities, or (in cases where braille is present), for those who do not read braille. **Olfactory approaches** are impossible for those with fragrance sensitivity (and frankly, I have found them to be mostly gimmicky and mostly do the kind of 1:1 translation I described earlier).
 So where does this leave us?
 I want to show some examples, though, of data sonification that I find compelling, and which can improve the experience of a visualization, particularly for individuals with ADHD to emphasize audibly what they see visually.

 ![screenshot of two projects from Brian Foo: "Air Play: Smog Music created with Beijing Air Quality Data," which includes a visualization of multiple dots showing that the air is hazardous; "Two Trains: Sonification of Income Inequality on the NYC Subway," which shows a train line from Brooklyn coming up to New York as a red line](/img/9-data-driven-dj.png)

-**(Slide 28)** For example, "Data Driven DJ" Brian Foo, a sound artist, has created semi-orchestral pieces that sonify Beijing air quality data or income inequality, where each piece manipulates noise to highlight peaks and valleys.
+**(Slide 28)** For example, "[Data Driven DJ](https://datadrivendj.com/)" Brian Foo, a sound artist, has created semi-orchestral pieces that sonify Beijing air quality data or income inequality, where each piece manipulates noise to highlight peaks and valleys.

-**(Slide 29)** You can see a similar dynamic with Carni Klir's sonification of the *NYT* COVID death chart, where he punctuates time and adds noise as the deaths pile up.
+**(Slide 29)** You can see a similar dynamic with Carni Klir's [sonification of the *NYT* COVID death chart](https://twitter.com/CarniDC/status/1356267828874256387), where he punctuates time and adds noise as the deaths pile up.

 **(Slide 30)** I will acknowledge that a great deal of what I've said is ultimately unsatisfying, and that what I've provided is mostly a template for speculative futures that all hinge upon the phrase "it depends."
 However, what I hope you can take away from this is a framework and a call to action: to think *beyond* being there, and to join me in re-imagining both the technologies we design and the social worlds that we inhabit together.